amitporto/Open3DQSAR_serialProcessing/README.md

 Step 5: Check, summary files (Summary_FFDSEL_results.txt and Summary_UVEPLS_results.txt) to find the most statistically robust model.
 Individually, log output files may further be checked.

-IMPORTANT: Summary results are provided in form of Q2LMO and R2Pred.
+IMPORTANT: 1.
+Summary results are provided in form of Q2LMO and R2Pred.
 Therefore, keep these options on in the input file.
+           2. This program runs with the MM based models (i.e., when the electrostatic fields are calculated with molecular mechanical force fields) and not for QM based models.